3dgoose/rock65/docs/Developer Manual.md

 //   sim65 hello.prg
 ```

-2. A simple adder (from scratch) that prints the output :
+2. A simple adder that prints the output :
 ```assembly
 ; Header